ddalton/xor/README.md

 2. Test subquery
-   Add limit and next token functionality to the QueryTree Parallelizing them will be the next step

-   How do splits and query filters interact.
+   Add limit and next token functionality to the QueryTree How do splits and query filters interact.
 Need to ensure the stitching filters out the object correctly.

-   Alias interquery flag?? - see #1 (JSON representation)

 3. Multi-column foreign key test
 4. Entity filter test.
 Also need to test it in split scenario.
 See #2.